jonaslu/sider/README.md

 sider db start <database-name>
 ```

 Any logs from the engine is written to the terminal.
 Press `ctrl+c` to shut down the database.
-Database can be started again and again.
+Databases can be started again whereas snapshots are either imported or seeded once.

-Revert back the database to it's initial cloned state:
+Reset back the database to it's initial cloned state:
 ```
 sider db reset <database-name>
 ```